 During a generalized tonic-clonic (formerly grand mal) seizure, electric discharges instantaneously involve the entire brain.
 The person loses consciousness right from the beginning of the seizure.

 A tonic-clonic seizure usually lasts one to three minutes, but may last up to five minutes.
-If seizures last more than five minutes, or occur one after another without recover between seizures, the individual may be experiencing.
-This continuous seizure state is a life-threatening medical emergency and requires immediate medical help.
+If seizures last more than five minutes, or occur one after another without recovery between seizures, the individual may be experiencing a life-threatening medical emergency and requires immediate medical help.

 The person will usually emit a short, loud cry as the muscles in the chest contract and the air rushes between the vocal cods, making a sound.
 This cry does not indicate pain.
 The muscles will stiffen (tonic phase), causing him/her to fall to the floor.
 Increased pressure on the bladder and bowel may cause wetting (urinary incontinence) or soiling (fecal incontinence).
 The child may bite the tongue, which may cause bleeding.